Net Operating Working Capital (NOWC), Explained

 Net operating working capital (NOWC) is one measurement of a company’s financial health.
 It looks at how efficiently a company is managing its current assets and liabilities.

-Unlike plain net working capital, net operating working capital excludes cash and cash equivalents, since they are not tied up in operations.
-This makes net operating working capital more closely tied to current cash flows and a more accurate indicator of a company’s ability to sustain cash flow in the face of changes or obstacles.
+Unlike plain net working capital, net operating working capital excludes cash and cash equivalents, since they’re not tied up in operations.
+This means that net operating working capital is more closely tied to current cash flows and can serve as a more accurate indicator of a company’s ability to sustain cash flow in the face of changes or obstacles.

-Read on to learn how to calculate net operating working capital, why it’s important, how it differs from other measures of working capital, and see an example of a NOWC calculation.
+Read on to learn how to calculate net operating working capital, why it’s important, and how it differs from other measures of working capital – and to see an example of a NOWC calculation.

 What Is Net Operating Working Capital?